Holleys Fine Foods Ltd

 Any dates given are approximate and late delivery will not be an acceptable reason for refusing products unless the Company is informed in writing before the products are dispatched.
 All products must be checked upon receipt and any shortages/damages must be marked on the delivery note at the time of the delivery and a claim in respect of any such shortages/damages made in writing within three days of receipt of the consignment.

-Payment for products supplied is due before delivery unless a credit account has been agreed.
-Where credit facilities exist payment is due at the end of the month following the month of delivery.
+Payment for products supplied is due proforma, unless a credit account has been agreed.
+Where credit facilities exist, payment is due 30 days from the invoice date.

 If payment of the price or any part thereof is not made by the due date the Company shall be entitled to:

-10.1 Charge interest on the outstanding amount at a rate of 4% per annum above the Lloyds Bank plc base rate from the date payment becomes due until the payment is received together with the costs and disbursements incurred in the recovery of any overdue amounts.
+10.1 Charge interest on the outstanding amount at a rate of 4% per annum above the Bank of England base rate from the date payment becomes due until the payment is received together with the costs and disbursements incurred in the recovery of any overdue amounts.

 10.2 Require payment in advance of delivery in relation to any products not previously delivered.